-Occasionally, AEMO learns of new loads or changes to consumption patterns that may reasonably result in changed DER response during reliability events.
-AEMO may in these cases adjust the combined reliability response with the estimated impact, which will be based on the size of these loads and assumed (for new loads) or observed (for existing loads) response pattern.
+Occasionally, AEMO learns of new loads or changes to consumption patterns that may reasonably result in changed DSP response during reliability events.
+AEMO may in these cases adjust the combined reliability response with the estimated impact of the change, which will be based on the size of these loads and assumed (for new loads) or observed (for existing loads) response pattern.
 This may include a limitation of the duration of any response, where relevant.